Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 ## Decide on location of build and install directories.

 The build directory is the one where intermediate files will be created (projects / makefiles, objects, binaries).
+Each configuration to be built should have its own build directory.

 The install directory is the one where binaries will be installed after build, along with header files and resources required for OCCT use in applications.

-OCCT CMake scripts assume use of separate build and one install directories for each configuration (Debug or Release).
+It is possible to install several configurations of OCCT (differentiated by platform, bitness, compiler, and build type) into the same directory.

 It is recommended to separate build and install directories from OCCT source directory, for example:

        /user/home/occt/                           - sources
-       /user/home/tmp/occt-build-release - intermediate files (release)
+       /user/home/tmp/occt-build-vc10-x64-release - intermediate files
-       /user/home/occt-install-release - installed binaries (release)
+       /user/home/occt-install                    - installed binaries

 ## CMake usage

-Run CMake indicating path to OCCT sources ($CASROOT; in previous example CASROOT equal to /user/home/occt in lin case, and d:/occt in windows case) and selected build directory (in prev example build directory is /user/home/tmp/occt-build-release).
+Run CMake indicating path to OCCT sources ($CASROOT) and selected build directory.

-It is recommended to use GUI tools provided by CMake: cmake-gui on Windows and Mac, ccmake on Linux.
+It is recommended to use GUI tools provided by CMake: cmake-gui on Windows and Mac, ccmake or cmake-gui on Linux.

 ### Windows:

-@image html /dev_guides/building/cmake/images/cmake_image001.png
-@image latex /dev_guides/building/cmake/images/cmake_image001.png

-* Specify "main" CMakelists.txt meta-project location by clicking Browse Source (e.g., $CASROOT)
+Specify the root folder of OCCT ($CASROOT, it contains CMakelists.txt file) by clicking Browse Source.

+@figure{/dev_guides/building/cmake/images/cmake_image001.png}

-* Specify location (build folder) for Cmake generated project files by clicking Browse Build (e.g., d:/occt/build/win32-vc9-debug) (each cmake configuration of the project uses a specific build directory and a specific directory for installed files.
-It is recommended to compose names of the binary and install directory from system, bitness, compiler and build type.)
+Specify location (build folder) for Cmake generated project files by clicking Browse Build.
+Each configuration of the project should be built in its own directory.
+When building multiple configurations it is recommended to compose name of build directories including system, bitness, compiler, and build type (e.g., d:/occt/build/win32-vc9-debug).

-* Configure opens the window with a drop-down list of generators supported by CMake project.
-Select the required generator (e.g., Visual Studio 2008) and click Finish)
+Configure opens the window with a drop-down list of generators supported by CMake project.
+Select the required generator (e.g., Visual Studio 2008) and click Finish.

-@image html /dev_guides/building/cmake/images/cmake_image002.png
-@image latex /dev_guides/building/cmake/images/cmake_image002.png
+@figure{/dev_guides/building/cmake/images/cmake_image002.png}

-### Linux:
+### Linux (ccmake variant):

 In the console, change to the build directory and call ccmake with the path to the source directory of the project:

        > cd ~/occt/build/debug
        > ccmake ~/occt

-@image html /dev_guides/building/cmake/images/cmake_image003.png
-@image latex /dev_guides/building/cmake/images/cmake_image003.png
+@figure{/dev_guides/building/cmake/images/cmake_image003.png}

 Press "c" to configure.

+Use of *cmake-gui* is the same as described above for Windows.

 ### Mac OS:

 Use cmake-gui (Applications -> CMake 2.8-10.app) to generate project files for the chosen build environment (e.g., XCode).

-@image html /dev_guides/building/cmake/images/cmake_image004.png
-@image latex /dev_guides/building/cmake/images/cmake_image004.png
+@figure{/dev_guides/building/cmake/images/cmake_image004.png}

 ## OCCT Configuration